 It’s been 13 years since I was first introduced to yoga and I’ve been practicing regularly for about 5 years already.
 Teaching has always been a part of my family and I’m glad that I’ve finally received my calling in teaching yoga.
 Before I attended my 200 hours Yoga Teacher Training with All Yoga, I didn’t know what to expect even though there were so many articles and reviews online about how potential students should prepare for a yoga teacher training.

-Despite having a couple of friends around me who have completed their yoga teacher trainings and gave me tips on how to prepare for a yoga teacher training, each yoga course structure varies and I wished I had more guidance in what I should do to prepare myself for these 3.5 weeks of “intensive” training.
+Despite having a couple of friends around me who have completed their yoga teacher trainings and gave me tips on how to prepare for a yoga teacher training, each yoga course structure varies and I wished I had more tips for yoga teacher training in what I should do to prepare myself for these 3.5 weeks of “intensive” training.

 The word “intensive” scare the hell out of me.
 2 weeks before my yoga teacher training began, my asana practice was so inconsistent that I was ashamed of myself.
 I felt so unworthy to be a yoga teacher and I doubted my capabilities.

 I expected the course to be 80% intensive asana practice and 20% theory but I was wrong.
 There was so much more to Yoga than just asana practice such as the history, the philosophy and the anatomy.
 Most importantly, I was reminded that yoga is for anyone.

 Tip: Be receptive to knowledge and all kinds of challenges.
 When you’re willing to receive knowledge and face the upcoming challenges, your mind will naturally have an open perspective about dealing with situation you’re about to face.

 You don’t want to be struggling in 100% of the asana practice because that’s when you will get injuries.
 Having a consistent asana practice will help you to understand your body condition better and may teach you to modify certain poses according to your needs.